 Read modern books and listen intently to movies, TV shows and other English language media, then try using descriptive phrases that you come across.

 On the FluentU program, you can see how native speakers naturally use multiple adjectives in real English videos.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 When you use multiple adjectives from different categories, as we did above, they function as cumulative adjectives.
 You don’t need to put commas between cumulative adjectives.

 However, if you used several adjectives from the same category, they’d be coordinate adjectives.
-You do need commas between coordinate adjectives and the order that you use them in doesn’t matter.
+You do need commas between coordinate adjectives, but their order doesn’t matter.

 The stupid, pointless, frustrating homework assignment

 These are all opinion/value adjectives, so they need commas and they could be rearranged:

 The best way to learn is to give it a go!